Therapy for Women Ready to Step Into Who They're Meant to Be

 Where it usually comes from

-Most of what holds women back in their 20s and 30s isn't happening in the present, it's being driven by the past.
+Most of what holds women back in their 20s and 30s isn't happening in the present, it's being driven by experiences of the past and the lessons/experiences that are internalized.
 The relationships that taught you your needs were too much.
 The dynamics that made you feel like love was conditional.
 The moments that quietly convinced you that you had to be smaller, easier, less.

 What we work on together